21 Best Fishing Vests Of 2023: Recommended By River Guides

 The Maxcatch Fly Fishing Vest Pack

-The Maxcatch Fly Fishing Vest Pack is one of the best vest and pack combos on the market.
+The Maxcatch Vest-Pack is one of the best vests and pack combos on the market.

 For anglers that have the need to carry a lot of gear which might include an extra sweater, gloves, rain gear, or a big lunch, a vest with a built-in backpack is a great idea.

-Maxcatch Fly Fishing Backpack – gets good reviews and is what I would consider a performance time fishing vest with big zippered pockets, tool attachment rings, and lightweight and water-resistant fabric that is lined with mesh to keep you cool at all times.
+Maxcatch Fly Fishing Backpack – gets good reviews with big zippered pockets, tool attachment rings, and lightweight and water-resistant fabric lined with mesh to keep you cool at all times.

-Flotation Fishing Vests For Boat Anglers A Big River Anglers
+Flotation Fishing Vests For Boat Anglers And Big Rivers

 An angler fishing from a river boat

-Some fishing vests can also be personal floatation vests and they are great for anglers who fish on riverboats, kayaks, or canoes, or if they fish bigger faster, and more dangerous rivers.
+Some vests can also be personal floatation vests, and they are great for anglers who fish on riverboats, kayaks, or canoes, or if they fish bigger, faster, and more dangerous rivers.

 Check out my page on river fishing boats to see which ones are the best and how you can utilize a boat for more fish.

-These floatation vests can be too warm during the summer months and they are often bulkier, and less comfortable, and they will have fewer pockets and features so I only wear one when I really need the safety of the floatation feature.
+These floatation vests can be too warm during the summer months, and they are often bulkier and less comfortable.
+They will have fewer pockets and features, so I only wear one when I really need the safety of the floatation feature.

-If you are an angler that can’t swim and are fishing bigger rivers this could be the best vest for you.
+If you are an angler who can’t swim and who fishes in bigger rivers, this vest could be the best choice for you.

 Most of the floating vests that I have seen are not great.
 They are usually just a regular PFD (personal floatation device) with a couple of pockets sewn in for some of your gear.
-Unfortunately, they don’t hold very much gear but there is a couple that stands out from the rest.
+Unfortunately, they don’t hold very much gear, but there are a couple that stand out from the rest.

 A few of my clients and one of my guide buddies have been wearing one from Bass Pro Shops.